dtcenter/MET/docs/Users_Guide/reformat_point.rst

       G212 \
       regrid_data_plane_GOES-16_AOD_TO_G212.nc \
       -field 'name="AOD"; level="(*,*)";' \
-      -qc 0,1,2
+      -goes_qc 0,1,2
       -method MAX -v 1

-When processing GOES-16 data, the **-qc** option may also be used to specify the acceptable quality control flag values.
+When processing GOES-16 data, the **-goes_qc** option may also be used to specify the acceptable quality control flag values.
 The example above regrids the GOES-16 AOD values to NCEP Grid number 212 (which QC flags are high, medium, and low), writing to the output the maximum AOD value falling inside each grid box.

 Listed below is an example of processing the same set of observations but using Python embedding instead: